-They can provide advice on Family Law, criminal Law (including domestic and sexual violence), Immigration & Asylum Law.
+They can provide advice on family law, criminal Law (including domestic and sexual violence), immigration & asylum Law, sexual harassment at work.
 Please check the website for specific details on what areas of law they cover, and times when phone lines are open as these vary.